The Trails of Moonlight II

 - "Initiate" - Beginner Rank.
-Badge has a silver 9mm bullet insignia.
+A single bullet in the cylinder.
 Despite being the beginner level, Initiate Calibers are expected to already have basics of firearm safety and basic maneuvers, as well as trick shooting.

 - "Desperado"- The 2nd rank.
-Has a pair of silver 9mm bullets on its insignia.
+Two bullets in the chamber.
 Desperado Calibers learn more close quarter combat maneuvers an unconventional gunnery techniques required for one to learn the advanced techniques of the next Caliber.

 - "Hunter" – the 3rd rank.
-A pair of silver 9mm bullets and a rifle round in the middle.
+Three bullets in the chamber.
 At this point, the two notable aspects unique to Bullet Ballet are taught to the practitioners; first, "Inzen Ryu"(Hidden Bullet) arts, firearms-based melee techniques whose potential is fully utilized when used with a firearm(i.e. using recoil to augment physical strikes or placing an unexpected shot onto a struck area), and second, the "Bullet Hell stance," a form of nine stances designed to maximize one's killzone while minimizing the chances of getting hit oneself.
 From this Caliber, the Drills become increasingly difficult.

 - "Dreadchase" – the 4th rank.
-The insignia has a pair of silver rifles parallel to each other.
+Four bullets in the chamber.
 Dreadchase Calibers are already masters of their own right and are qualified to teach Bullet Ballet to Calibers ranging from Initiates to Hunters.
 However, while they are qualified to teach Hunters, giving them Drills are another thing only allowed to those ranked Magnum and Souleye.

 - "Magnum" 5th rank.
-The badge has a pair of rifles crossing each other; one silver, one gold.
+Five bullets in the chamber.
 Ranking to Magnum is hard, and getting to Soulace is even harder, as the Drills require a practitioner to exceed their limits as marksmen.
 Also, getting to the next rank requires one to defeat a Soulace Master Caliber in a duel before they may join their ranks.

 - "Soulace" 6th and Highest rank.
-A single golden ornate rifle with a five lashed spiral underneath lay on its emblem.
+All six chambers loaded.
 Soulace Calibers are the shining masters of the art, with each considered being the equivalent of a battalion.

 "An old saying goes.
 If you seek peace, prepare for war.
 And a true gunfighter only fights to restore peace.
 Now, are you prepared for war?"